Responsive Banners for Website Design: Difficulties and Best Practices

-One item to keep in mind when it comes to text on a banner image is that, as the image proportionally shrinks down to fit small screens such as a phone, the text will also shrink and may become illegible due to its small size.
+One thing to keep in mind when it comes to text on a banner image is that as the image proportionally shrinks down to fit a small screen such as a phone, the text will also shrink and may become illegible due to its small size.
 When using text in a banner image, it’s best practice to only use large headlines that won’t shrink to an unreadable size—and it’s even better to use overlaid text so a developer can set custom sizes for various devices and browser widths.

 Below is an example of a banner that uses text in the background that doesn’t scale aspect ratio well:

-Whether you are a marketer, developer, or designer, understanding the dynamics of how background banner images work will ensure that, when you’re making changes to a site or picking out images for banners, you are able to pick them in a way that will ensure they render correctly on all devices.
-Although the above list of options is not exhaustive, it provides a good roadmap for the vast majority of use cases to make sure that you don’t need a developer to update your website with each image change.
+Whether you are a marketer, developer, or designer, understanding the dynamics of how background banner images work will ensure that, when you’re making changes to a site or picking out images for banners, you can pick them in a way that will ensure they render correctly on all devices.
+Although the above list of options is not exhaustive, it provides a good road map for the vast majority of use cases to make sure you don’t need a developer to update your website with each image change.

-Any combination of images and text can be possible for your website if you have an active developer able to make a completely custom solution.
-However, as many marketers can attest, they love harnessing the ability to easily create future-proofed website and landing pages without ever needing somebody to dig into code.
+Any combination of images and text can be possible for your website if you have an active developer who can make a completely custom solution.
+Any marketer will tell you that they love harnessing the ability to easily create future-proofed websites and landing pages without ever needing somebody to dig into code.

 About the author